malcolmrodgers/p6-route/README.md

 This is a famous algorithmic problem known as [nearest neighbor search](https://en.wikipedia.org/wiki/Nearest_neighbor_search), relevant in many geometric, mapping, and machine learning applications.
 Many algorithms and data structures have been studied for improving the linear runtime complexity of the simple solution.
 Some rely on approximation, meaning they no longer guarantee to find the closest point, just something approximately closest.

 The exact methods for finding the nearest neighbor largely rely on data structures for partitioning the search space in a hierarchical fashion.
-At a high level, the idea is to preprocess the points into small regions and then only search among the points in the particular small region near the query point.
-There are many ways one could put that intuition into practice, but all of them require reasoning carefully about when one can be sure that the nearest point could or could not be in a particular region.
-Examples of such data structures include [Quad Trees](#https://en.wikipedia.org/wiki/Quadtree) and [k-d trees](#https://en.wikipedia.org/wiki/K-d_tree), as well as things as simple as a grid over the search space.
+The idea is to preprocess the points into small regions and then only search among the points in the particular small region near the query point.
+The simplest way to partition the space is into a grid, searching only among points in the grid cells surrounding the query point.
+Alternative hierarchical tree-based decompositions include [Quad Trees](#https://en.wikipedia.org/wiki/Quadtree) and [k-d trees](#https://en.wikipedia.org/wiki/K-d_tree).

 </details>